-- xv.
-The PUC will order adoption of any other proposals supported by the Plan and consistent with Least-Cost Procurement, and all applicable statutes, rules, and policies. - AA.
-Timing - xvi Annual Plan shall be filed on October 15, except in years in which a Three-Year Plan is filed; in those years, the Annual Plan filing shall be made on November 1.PLACEHOLDER FOR FILING DEADLINE
+xix.
+The PUC will order adoption of any other proposals supported by the Plan and consistent with Least-Cost Procurement, and all applicable statutes, rules, and policies.

+xx.
+PLACEHOLDER FOR FILING DEADLINE The annual plan filed in 2020, addressing the 2021 program year will be filed on November 1, 2020.
+Annual EE Plans will thereafter be filed annually on or before October 15 except for in years in which a Three-Year EE Plan is filed.
+In such years the annual plan will be filed concurrently with the Three-Year EE Plan.